 THE MAN WHO REMEMBERED YESTERDAY

-So it´s up to four old members of the Giffen JUSTICE LEAGUE, Fire, Ice, Captain Atom and Booster Gold to try to pull a secret operation under the rest of the superhero community without any help from others.
+So it´s up to four old members of the Giffen JUSTICE LEAGUE, Fire, Ice, Captain Atom and Booster Gold to try to pull a secret operation under the nose of the rest of the superhero community without help from others.

 Because the more they try to convince other superheroes the more they mistrust them.
 Which seen from the viewpoint of the brainwashed heroes is totally understandable.
 They are contacted by four members of the Justice League who are not in the best standing ( especially that gloryhound Booster Gold ) and those shady curs insist that there is a complott by this guy nobody has ever heard of.
 On top of that they don´t recall historics facts like they happened and instead tell tall stories that are just too ridiculous to be true.
 Everybody knows Bruce Wayne spearheaded the re - formation of the Justice League.
 Lex Luthor was the one who hi - jacked the OMAC project.
 Wonder Woman would never kill a defenseless man.